ali-mohammed-khair-nasser/File-Compression-and-Decompression/README.md

 <img src="https://github.com/ali-mohamed-nasser/File-Compression/blob/main/images/fannon-shano.png" width="1200">

 ### JPEG images compression
-In this algorithm we work with images only so the input data is only the pixels of this image.
-After get image apply the following steps:
+JPEG stands for Joint Photographic Experts Group.
+In this algorithm we work with images only so after getting the input image will apply the following steps:
 - split our image into the blocks of 8x8 blocks.
 It forms 64 blocks in which each block is referred to as 1 pixel.
 - Color Space Transform from RBG to YCbCr model.
 - Apply DCT on each block.
 DCT represents an image as a sum of sinusoids of varying magnitudes and frequencies.